Community road safety grants

 If you are part of a not-for-profit organisation, community group, local government or Parents and Citizens group, you could apply for a grant to address local road safety issues.

-Visit the Transport and Main Roads Road Safety Grants pages to find out more.
+Visit the Queensland Government Road Safety Grants pages to find out more.